Bay of Plenty authorities clamp down on bad boatie behaviour

 "You'd think that would've been history but it's still happening."

-Breaches relating to the naming of vessels and registering of jetskis were also common.
+Breaches relating to the naming of vessels and registering of jetskis were also frequent.

 Currently, people were given two weeks to register their watercraft and escape a $200 fine.